AbdullahKhalifa15/Captain-Dev/README.md

+🧑‍💻 Captain Dev (Web Application - ASP.NET MVC)
+Captain Dev is a web-based learning platform designed to enhance remote education by supporting both students and instructors.

+🎯 Key Features:
-The system helps students to learn from their homes in an easier way and develop their skills.
+📚 Students can learn from home more easily and develop their academic skills.

-Through it, instructors can:
+👨‍🏫 Instructors can:

-Control course content
+Manage and update course content

-Follow up on students' attendance and absence
+Track student attendance and absence

-Assign homework for each lecture for a specific course
+Assign homework for each lecture in a specific course